 - Tourism and Travel: A Global Perspective - 15PANH059 (0.5 Unit) - Term 1

 - Anthropology of Urban Space, Place and Architecture - 15PANH029 (0.5 Unit) - Term 2 - Not Running 2015/2016

 - Cultural Understandings of Health - 15PANC093 (1 Unit) - Full Year

 - Culture and Society of East Africa - 15PANC084 (1 Unit) - Full Year

 - Culture and Society of West Africa - 15PANC083 (1 Unit) - Full Year

 - Government and politics in Africa - 15PPOC205 (1 Unit) - Full Year

-- State and development in Asia and Africa - 15PPOC017 (1 Unit) - Full Year
+- Politics of Globalisation and Development in Asia and Africa - 15PPOC017 (1 Unit) - Full Year

 Department of Development Studies